shadowxdgamer/Portfolio/README.md

 *The homepage showcasing a quick about me.*

 ![📄 Projects Section](screenshots/projects.png)
-*The Projects section highlighting individual work with hover effects.*
+*The Projects section highlighting individual work.*

 ## Features